-Leyton duly becomes his best pal, in a relationship resembling that of Holmes and Watson, or more nearly that of Raffles and Bunny.
+Leyton duly becomes his pal, his bestest pal, in a relationship resembling that of Holmes and Watson, or more nearly that of Raffles and Bunny.
 And as in those cases, this is not a partnership of equals.
 Maitland is forever rushing off on mysterious missions, without bothering to explain what’s going on.
 ‘He wasn’t communicative, and I didn’t ask questions,’ Leyton says in one story, and, in another: ‘I kicked my heels in Cairo and waited for him’.
 He finds it irksome – ‘there are few things more annoying than being out of a game you know is being played’ – but he accepts that this is his lot.
 Maitland is clearly a hero, and any self-admiring hero needs a hero-worshipper in tow.